Bangladesh Cricket Stadiums – Biggest International Grounds in Bangladesh

 Capacity: 18,500

 Opened in 2007, the Sylhet International Cricket Stadium slots in on this list with a healthy overall capacity of 18,500.
-It’s an attractive ground, but it’s another venue that is used less frequently in the present day.
+It’s an attractive ground, and after a period in the wilderness, it’s suddenly come back onto the international scene.

-The stadium has, to date, hosted just one test match which saw Bangladesh take on Zimbabwe in 2018.
-There have been more games in the ODI and T20 international formats, but the Sylhet International Stadium remains on the periphery of cricket in Bangladesh and it may be some time before we see it host another international game.
+Up to the point when I first wrote this article in early 2023, the stadium had, up to that point, hosted just one test match which saw Bangladesh take on Zimbabwe in 2018.
+There had been more games in the ODI and T20 international formats, but the Sylhet International Stadium remained on the periphery of cricket in Bangladesh.
+In 2024, that all changed and the facility became an important host once again.
+When Sri Lanka’s men’s team toured the country in 2024, this stadium hosted test and T20 international cricket.
+One Day International cricket also returned with Ireland touring here in 2023.

 Sylhet International Cricket Stadium